PlayGames24x7/lb-manager/README.md

     stats socket /var/lib/haproxy/stats6 process 6 level admin
 ```

 As Flask webserver is not suitable to run in production environment, we run this application with Apache mod_wsgi web server.
 WSGI daemon processes cannot be run as root.
-So you need to ensure the user, group specified in apache mod_wsgi configuration has access to haproxymanager dir and haproxy sockets dir.
+So you need to ensure the user, group specified in apache mod_wsgi configuration has access to lb-manager dir and haproxy sockets dir.

 ### Sample Apache Configuration